-The UCSF Center for Maternal-Fetal Precision Medicine offers a one-year, full-time fellowship to support research focused on fetal diagnosis and fetal molecular therapies.
+The UCSF Center for Maternal-Fetal Precision Medicine offers a one-or two-year, full-time fellowship to support research focused on fetal diagnosis and fetal molecular therapies.
 This opportunity is ideal for physician/scientists in Surgery or Obstetrics/Gynecology.

 One-year fellowship, potentially renewable for a second year.

-The individual will be appointed as a research fellow through the Department of (Surgery/OBGYN).
+The individual will be appointed as a research fellow through the Department of Surgery or Department of Obstetrics, Gynecology & Reproductive Sciences at the University of California, San Francisco.
 This is a fully funded position with benefits.
 Salary will be commensurate with training and experience.

 - Curriculum Vitae

-- Personal Statement: 1-2 pages regarding your background, research interests as they relate to fetal diagnosis and therapy, and career aspirations
+- Personal Statement: 1-2 pages regarding your experience, your research interests as they relate to fetal diagnosis and therapy, and your career aspirations

 - Contact information for three professional references